jkent/frogfs/README.md

 designed for embedded use.
 It can be easily used with a CMake project &mdash;
 including [ESP-IDF](https://github.com/espressif/esp-idf).
-It has built-in filters to save space; preprocessed files in the `examples/files` directory are reduced by 52.2% with the default transforms and filters.
+It has built-in filters to save space; preprocessed files in the `examples/files` directory are reduced by 52.2% with the default filters.

 Transforms include:
   * babel-convert